qbb84/qbb84.github.io/_posts/2023-12-18-Efficient-Chess-Move-Generation-With-Bitboards.md

 If you got this far, congratulations!
 The idea behind bitboards is relatively simple, however implementations can certainly be nuanced.

+I have quite a few creative ideas that can be implemented for different variants of Chess, so this post was made minimal and concise for viewer understanding.

 ### Recommendations

 - A video visually explaining bitboards by Holistic3D <a href="https://youtu.be/MzfQ8H16n0M?si=FEtGqBc9qxAELrOG">here</a>